vu-it/macOS-web-help/_posts/2019-03-28-new-application-detectx-swift.markdown

 ## VU Software Center

-Here is a quick link to the DetectX Swift installer: [install SPSS 25](munki://detail-DetectXSwift)
+Here is a quick link to the DetectX Swift installer: [install DetectX Swift](munki://detail-DetectXSwift)